Terms of Service

 1.4 Term and Renewal

 Each engagement is governed by the duration specified in the applicable SOW.
 Project-based engagements terminate upon final deliverable acceptance.
-Retainer arrangements renew on a monthly or quarterly basis as defined in the SOW, with either party able to terminate with 30 days' written notice.
-These Terms survive termination with respect to confidentiality, IP ownership, and dispute resolution obligations.
+Retainer arrangements renew monthly or quarterly as defined in the SOW, with either party able to terminate on 30 days' written notice.
+Obligations relating to confidentiality, IP ownership, and dispute resolution survive termination.

 2.1 Minimum Order Quantities (MOQ)

-For production qualification phases (PQ1, PQ2, PQ3), minimum run quantities are determined by the manufacturing partner's process requirements and will be documented in the Technical Specification Sheet prior to production authorization.
+For production qualification phases (PQ1, PQ2, PQ3), minimum run quantities are determined by the manufacturing partner's process requirements and documented in the Technical Specification Sheet prior to production authorization.

 2.2 Payment Terms

 All fees are invoiced in USD unless otherwise agreed in writing.
-Standard payment structure is as follows:
+The standard payment structure is:

 50%

-Due upon SOW countersignature.
-Work commences only upon confirmed receipt of cleared funds.
-No exceptions.
+Project Initiation Deposit Due upon SOW countersignature.
+Work commences only on confirmed receipt of cleared funds — no exceptions.

 30%

-Due upon delivery of the milestone deliverable defined in the SOW (e.g., validated prototype, benchmark report).
+Mid-Project Milestone Payment Due on delivery of the milestone deliverable defined in the SOW (for example, validated prototype or benchmark report).
 Net-15 from invoice date.

 20%

-Due upon final deliverable submission.
+Final Delivery Payment Due on final deliverable submission.
 Net-7 from invoice date.
-Final documentation, files, and reports are released only upon receipt of full payment.
+Final documentation, files, and reports are released only on receipt of full payment.

 2.3 Delivery Timelines

-Project timelines are established in the SOW and represent CORIO's commitment based on information available at SOW execution.
-Timeline adherence is contingent on the Client's timely provision of: approved briefs, feedback within agreed review windows, regulatory documentation, and payment per Section 2.2.
+Project timelines are established in the SOW based on information available at execution.
+Timeline adherence depends on the Client's timely provision of approved briefs, feedback within agreed review windows, regulatory documentation, and payment per Section 2.2.

 Client review windows default to 5 business days per deliverable unless otherwise specified.
-Failure to provide feedback within this window will be treated as approval, and the timeline will proceed accordingly.
+Failure to provide feedback within this window is treated as approval, and the timeline proceeds accordingly.
+Delays caused by the Client do not extend CORIO's liability window.

-Force majeure events (including but not limited to: port disruptions, raw material shortages, laboratory closures, or regulatory holds) extend the timeline by the duration of the disruption plus a 5-business-day recovery buffer.
+Force majeure events (including port disruptions, raw material shortages, laboratory closures, or regulatory holds) extend the timeline by the duration of the disruption plus a 5-business-day recovery buffer.
 CORIO will notify the Client in writing within 48 hours of identifying a force majeure condition.

 2.4 Order Modifications and Cancellations